tacgomes/investir/README.md

 buying and selling orders placed, dividends paid out, interest on cash earned, and cash deposits or withdrawals made.

-A CSV file with your account activity is required as input.
-This file can be exported from your investment platform.
-Presently, only _Freetrade_ and _Trading 212_ are supported, but the project modularity facilitates adding support for more.
+A comma-separated values (CSV) file with your account activity is required as input.
+This file can be exported from your investment platform(s) of choice.
+At the moment, only _Freetrade_ and _Trading 212_ are supported, but the structure of the codebase facilitates adding support for additional brokers.

-The Yahoo Finance API can be used to find the share sub-division or share consolidation events executed for a given corporation, and that information is considered when calculating the capital gains.
+Yahoo Finance is queried to find the share sub-division and share consolidation events executed for a given company, and that information is taken into account when calculating the capital gains.

+Share sub-division or share consolidation events executed for a given company are queried from Yahoo Finance, and this information is taken into account when calculating the capital gains.

+Capital gains can also be calculated for orders not realised in pound sterling.
+In this case, it is necessary to convert the monetary values to sterling first.
+The historical exchange rates used in these conversions can be sourced from Yahoo Finance, the [exchange rates][hmrc-rates] published by HMRC each month, or a local comma-separated values (CSV) file.

 ## Disclaimer 🔥